Louis Trichardt

-Louis Trichardt (formerly Trichardtsdorp, and Makhado from 2003 to 2014), informally shortened to LTT (/lʊɪstriː/), is a town in Limpopo, South Africa.
+Louis Trichardt (formerly Tshirululuni and Trichardtsdorp, and Makhado from 2003 to 2014), informally shortened to LTT (/lʊɪstriː/), is a town in Limpopo, South Africa.
 It is at the foot of Hanglip, in the Soutpansberg mountain, and is the centre of the Makhado Local Municipality, which comprises 16,000 km^{2} with a population of 270,000 (2001).
 Louis Trichardt is located in a fertile region where litchis, bananas, mangoes and nuts are produced.
-The N1 National Route runs through the town.
-Louis Trichardt is 437 kilometres from Johannesburg and one hour's drive from the Zimbabwean border at Beitbridge.
-Louis Trichardt was known for a time as Makhado, but it was changed back to Louis Trichardt.
-Elim, Tshikota and Madombidzha townships surround the town in all directions.
+The N1 national route runs through the town.
+Louis Trichardt is 437 kilometres from Johannesburg and 106 kilometres from the Zimbabwean border at Beitbridge.
+The town was the capital of the Rambulana Venda Kingdom until 1864.
+In the 21st century Louis Trichardt was known for a time as Makhado, but it was changed back to Louis Trichardt.
+Elim, Tshikota, and Madombidzha townships surround the town in all directions.
 Its common languages are Tshivenda, Xitsonga, Afrikaans and English.

 History

-Like many other towns in South Africa, Louis Trichardt had its origins in Voortrekker settlement of the area.
-Two groups of Trekkers reached the Soutpansberg mountain range in 1836, one under the leadership of Louis Tregardt (born near Oudtshoorn, South Africa, 10 August 1783) and another under Lang Hans van Rensburg.
-Van Rensburg decided to lead his group to Sofala (near current Beira), Mozambique, but his entire party was killed en route.
+Some Venda traditions claim that Tshirululuni was originally a settlement of the Dau clan's legendary ruler Raphulu, while others attribute it to the Tshivhula Ndou dynasty.
+Jannie Loubser says that the former is more likely.
+After the collapse of the Venda Kingdom in the 18th century, Tshirululuni continued to be an important location, and in the early-19th century it became the seat of the Ramabulana dynasty.

-Trigardt and his group stayed near the mountain, camping near what eventually became the town of Louis Trichardt.
-They planted crops and started exploring the area northwards in an attempt to locate Van Rensburg and his group.
-After spending a year in the area, they decided to head for the fort at Delagoa Bay, a journey that took them 7 months to complete, during which more than half the group perished (including Tregardt himself).
+Around 1830, the death of king Mpofu of the Ramabulana dynasty caused a succession conflict between his two sons, Ramavhoya and Ramabulana (from whom the dynasty gets its name).
+Ramavhoya won and was installed at Tshirululuni (the capital), while Ramabulana fled to a town 50 km to the south.
+In 1836 Ramabulana allied with a migrating Boer group led by Louis Tregardt.
+Tregardt tricked Ramavhoya into leaving Tshirululuni, where he was ambushed and strangled by Ramabulana.
+Ramabulana assumed the kingship and offered Tregardt's group land and access to hunting grounds, but they decided to move on.
+In 1848 Ramabulana welcomed another Boer group led by Hendrik Potgieter who founded a settlement that later became Schoemansdal.
+Ramabulana expected the Boers to respect his jurisdiction, however the town became a centre for Boer power and they coerced tribute and labour from the surrounding communities.
+They also captured and traded slaves (exported to the east coast), and relied upon African marksman for hunting who were paid in cattle.
+The polity was later incorporated into the Transvaal Republic (ZAR).